Medical expert of the article

 Inflammatory multifocal changes in the retina and choroid appear in many infectious diseases.

-Multiple quick-passing white spots
+Multiple transient white spots

 Acute multifocal placoid epitheliopathy

-The clinical picture of the disease is represented by multiple whitish-yellow spots at the level of retinal pigment epithelium.
+The clinical picture of the disease is represented by multiple whitish-yellow spots at the level of the retinal pigment epithelium.
 They disappear when the general inflammatory process is stopped.

 Acute focal retinal necrosis